thomas-haslwanter/statsintro/rst/statsContinuous.rst

 .. math::    q_s = \frac{Y_A - Y_B}{SE}

 where :math:`Y_A` is the larger of the two means being compared, :math:`Y_B` is the smaller of the two means being compared, and :math:`SE` is the standard error of the data in question.
-This :math:`q_s` value can then be compared to a q value from the \emph{studentized range distribution}, which takes into account the multiple comparisons.
+This :math:`q_s` value can then be compared to a q value from the *studentized range distribution*, which takes into account the multiple comparisons.
 If the qs value is larger than the critical value obtained from the distribution, the two means are said to be significantly different.
 Note that the studentized range statistic is the same as the t-statistic except for a scaling factor (np.sqrt(2)).

 .. literalinclude:: ..\Code\multipleTesting.py